GameClay/FlightlessManicotti/README.markdown

     //!
 If you need more than one line for any tag,
     //!            it should be indented past that tag.
     //!
-    //! @param name[in/out] Parameters should include 'in' and/or 'out'
+    //! @param name Parameters should be doccumented as such, and if
-    //!        to indicate the usage of the parameter.
+    //!        they require multiple lines, only indent past the 'param'.
     //! @return Return value should be specified in the same section as
     //!         the parameters.